sahacoin/sahacoin/doc/README.md

-SahaCoin
+Sahacoin
 =============

 Setup
 ---------------------
-SahaCoin is experimental SahaCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SahaCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Sahacoin is experimental Sahacoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Sahacoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download SahaCoin, visit [sahacoinmore.org](https://sahacoinmore.org).
+To download Sahacoin, visit [sahacoinmore.org](https://sahacoinmore.org).

 Running
 ---------------------
-The following are some helpful notes on how to run SahaCoin on your native platform.
+The following are some helpful notes on how to run Sahacoin on your native platform.

 ### Unix